-Put simply, toad in the hole is Yorkshire pudding with sausages baked in it.
-The basic Yorkshire pudding mix can be used for sweet or savoury dishes simply by adding ingredients in the flavor profile you want.
+Put simply, toad in the hole is Yorkshire pudding with sausages baked into it.
+The basic Yorkshire pudding mix can be used for sweet or savoury dishes simply by adding ingredients to create your preferred flavor profile.

-Before I start with the ingredients, I'd like to draw your attention to a few basic things you must do to get the perfect Yorkshire pudding.
+Before diving into the ingredients, I'd like to draw your attention to a few basic things you must do to get the perfect Yorkshire pudding.
 If you don't keep these tips in mind, you won't get the 100% authentic and traditional Yorkshire pudding that's paired with roast beef and eaten across the UK on Sundays.

 My Four Top Tips for a Perfect Yorkshire Pudding